 Different uses can put varying degrees of pressure on a building and its setting to change.
 Generally the more a building changes the more its character is lost and the less likely the building's heritage significance will be successfully conserved.
-Table 2.4 summarises the pressure different uses can put on a building to change.
+Table 2.4 summarises the pressure different works can put on a building to change.
+Importantly it is principally the works, not the proposed use, that determine a proposal's impact.
+As each building is different and demands a different approach to achieve its conservation, proposals' impacts will be determined on a case-by-case basis.

-The following non-residential buildings are unlikely to be suitable for high impact conversions because of their special historical and architectural characteristics:
+2.6.17 High impact proposals will be carefully scrutinised to ensure they achieve conservation.
+Any proposals of a low, medium or high impact will be refused where they would harm heritage significance.
+The following buildings are unlikely to be suitable for high impact conversions because of their special historical and architectural characteristics:

-- Longhouse shippons, linhays and cart sheds - Pre-1700 farm buildings - Agricultural buildings providing an agricultural setting for a Grade Lor II\ listed farmhouse - All non-residential buildings of particular significance, including: - those of the highest heritage significance - those which make an important contribution to the character of a settlement, particularly within a Conservation Area - those within building groups of particular merit or with important historic associations - the best examples of estate architecture - those with particularly good interiors or with internal features, furniture or machinery of interest which cannot be retained in the conversion scheme
+- Longhouse shippons, linhays and cart sheds - Pre-1700 farm buildings - Agricultural buildings providing an agricultural setting for a Grade I or II\ listed farmhouse - All non-residential buildings of particular significance, including: - o those of the highest heritage significance - those which make an important contribution to the character of a settlement, particularly within a Conservation Area